Pollen

-little bee The bee pollen is the male seed of the flowers blossom, which is collected by the honey bees.
-It represents the main food source for the bees and contains proteins, minerals, fats and other substances, which are essential for their survival.
+Bee pollen is the male seed of the flower blossom, which is collected by the honey bees.
+It represents the main food source for the bees and contains proteins, minerals, fats, and other substances that are essential for their survival.

 How is the pollen gathered?

 The bee lands on the flower’s blossom and touches the stamen.
 Its body is covered with pollen dust.
 The bee uses the hind legs to compress the pollen into the pollen baskets.
-It moistens the pollen with secretion from its mouth which helps the pollen cling together.
+It moistens the pollen with secretions from its mouth, which helps the pollen cling together.

 How is bee pollen stored?

-Fresh bee pollen The fresh collected bee pollen contains about 20-30 g water per 100 g. (it depends a lot on the atmospheric conditions) This is a high humidity and it’s an ideal medium for bacteria and yeast.
+Fresh bee pollen The freshly collected bee pollen contains about 20–30 g of water per 100 g.
+(It depends a lot on the atmospheric conditions.)
+This has high humidity, and it’s an ideal medium for bacteria and yeast.
 This is why the pollen should be harvested daily and placed directly in the freezer.
-In two days all pest insects are killed.
+In two days, all pest insects will be killed.
 After the thawing, the bee pollen can be kept only for a few hours.

 Limits of storage: